“Urban Herding” Can Burn Your Dog’s Energy

 “[My dogs] have different approaches to the balls and to the game,” says Stearns.
 “I’ve had to adapt my training to each of their different learning styles.
 Because Treibball is a problem-solving game [in which the handler directs] the dog to go after a specific ball depending on where that ball rolls, both handler and dog must continually correct their positioning.
 It’s been a major problem-solving exercise in creative thinking and teaching.”

-That was certainly the case when Ginger Peach (GP) and I followed our Treibball instructor’s directions.
+That was certainly the case when Peach and I followed our Treibball instructor’s directions.
 Since we have competitive agility and disc dog backgrounds, the verbal and physical cues I used were different than those suggested in class.
-I made some adjustments and decided how to match up cues GP already knew with the various Treibball maneuvers.
-GP took it all in stride, eager to work on “sends” to her mat from 15 feet away and down on command at varying distances, and to target various objects — even a toy dump truck! — in preparation for our first ball.
+I made some adjustments and decided how to match up cues Peach already knew with the various Treibball maneuvers.
+Peach took it all in stride, eager to work on “sends” to her mat from 15 feet away and down on command at varying distances, and to target various objects — even a toy dump truck! — in preparation for our first ball.

 Why High-Energy Dogs Are a Good Fit

 Treibball is a great solution for high-energy dogs whose pet parents cannot match their activity level.
 Our sedentary lifestyles are often at odds with the level of high activity that helps dogs thrive.
 Most dogs would love a job, and a thinking job or game that increases their bond with their person is a natural fit.
 Whether you pursue Treibball competitively or recreationally, suburban and city dogs will enjoy the physical and mental stimulation of tending to their inflatable ball flock.

 A Crash Course on Dog Agility Training